mahadevan-k/react-slim/README.md

 I like to think of it as the unshitification of react :)

+The main motivation to write this library was the shock and horror I felt when I noticed that the react library actually has a compiler and rust code that compiles to WASM etc. making me wonder why such a complex implementation was needed for such a simple design pattern.

 # What you get with this library

 - Simple, understandable code that provides all of the core advantages of using the react design pattern